 Tenant Rights & Responsibilities

-Your North Dakota tenant has a right to:
+As per North Dakota law tenants have a right to:

 - Form or join a tenants’ union to champion their rights